5 home improvements that could actually devalue your home

 A home office can be the ideal use for the box room in your home but you need to consider how easily it can be converted back to a bedroom after sale.

-If your property is advertised as a three-bedroom home, many people will expect to see three livable bedrooms, especially if it is a family-style home in an area with great schools.
+If your property is advertised as a three-bedroom home, many people will expect to see three liveable bedrooms, especially if it is a family-style home in an area with great schools.
 Avoid installing anything like built-in shelving or cable management solutions that can be difficult to remove.

 Thinking about selling your home?